oGalatico/One-In-The-Quiver---Pocketmine/README.md

-# One IN The Quiver-Pocketmine
+# One In The Quiver-Pocketmine
-One IN The Quive minigame for pocketmine
+One In The Quive minigame for pocketmine

 # MiniGame PROGRAMMİNG !
 - Project is started!!